 As a program within EI², EI² Global’s mission is to foster economic opportunity around the world through inclusive, sustainable, impactful collaborations with universities, innovators, governments, and nonprofit organizations.
 Our team offers a comprehensive set of tools to support entrepreneurship and innovation initiatives as important ways to promote local economic growth in your community.

 Have questions or need more information about the Bratislava InVenture Mind?
-We’re here to help!
-For any inquiries, fill out the form below, or please reach out to Annick Ducher, Program Manager for EI² Global, at annick.ducher@innovate.gatech.edu
+We are here to help!

 The InVenture Mind is both an educational program and a competition for inventive students.
 It originated at Georgia Tech and is now being introduced as a pilot in Bratislava for high school students.
 Below are key details about the program:

-The InVenture Mind is an entrepreneurship course and invention competition for students.
-In the Bratislava pilot, high school teams will participate in an extra-curricular program where they learn how to develop a solution in response to a societal need or challenge.
 Students will learn the process and tools to turn an idea into a potential product or startup.
 Over the course of one academic semester, students attend workshops and coaching sessions to brainstorm solutions, validate their ideas through research and customer discovery, and finally pitch their invention to judges.
 The program is hands-on and project-based, giving students real experience in innovation and business creation.
 It culminates in a showcase competition where teams present their work and compete for awards.

 Knowledge and Skills: Students learn how to take an idea from concept to product.
 This includes skills in creative problem-solving, market research (customer discovery), product design, and pitching and presentation skills.
 Participants also develop soft skills like teamwork, communication, critical thinking, and resilience – all invaluable for any future career.